posttool/culture-club/README.md

 # culture-club

-some creative haha decoding
+some creative decoding

-a text adventure, game, etc
+a text adventure, a game

+forgive the sloppiness, its a hobby, learning firebase as i go, etc. thank you!